On this page:

 Our learning facilities include laboratories, audio-visual equipment, observation rooms, and 20,000 square feet in Fawcett Hall dedicated exclusively to psychology research.
 Wright-Patterson Air Force Base and Wright State also have several agreements in place for the sharing of equipment, facilities, and personnel.

-View Master of Science in Human Factors and Industrial/Organizational Psychology program information, degree requirements, and graduation planning strategy in the Academic Catalog.
+View Master of Science in Human Factors and Industrial/Organizational Psychology (Thesis track) and Master of Science in Human Factors and Industrial/Organizational Psychology (Non-thesis track) program information, degree requirements, and graduation planning strategy in the Academic Catalog.

-December 15 is the deadline for receipt of all application material for admission for the following Fall semester.
-If you are interested in applying to the Human Factors and Industrial/Organizational psychology graduate program at Wright State, here are the necessary application steps:
+December 15 is the date when we will begin to review application materials for admission for the following Fall semester.
+If you are interested in applying to the Human Factors and Industrial/Organizational Psychology graduate program at Wright State, here are the necessary application steps:

 - Visit the Graduate School website.
 Visit the Apply page where you can create an online account to apply.
 From the Graduate School website you can also download paper copies of the application materials and mail them directly to Wright State.
 (Online submission is preferred)

 - Once you have created an account, you may begin the application for admission to the Graduate School.
 Our program is listed under the College of Science and Mathematics, with a concentration in Human Factors and Industrial/Organizational Psychology.
 Make sure to select your interest in either the M.S. or Ph.D. degree program.

 - As part of the application, you will be required to submit a packet of materials, review what you need to submit under the Materials tab.